zopefoundation/zopetoolkit/source/steeringgroup/decisions.rst

 Decisions of the Zope Framework Steering Group
 ==============================================

+This is a temporary place to note decisions.
+The idea is to later integrate them into the Zope Framework documentation, but we need a quick way to note decisions first.

 * ZMI related code shall not be part of the Zope Framework, and we shall strive to remove it.